aserto-dev/aserto-node/README.md

 This package provides multiple capabilities:

-1. `Middleware` - `Authz` and `Check` middlewares that sits on a route, and validates a request to authorize access to that route.
+1. `Middleware` - Provides 2 implementations: `Authz` and `Check` middlewares that sits on a route, and validates a request to authorize access to that route.
-2. `Authorizer` - Authorizer Client that provides functions to faclitate comunication with an authorizer v2 service.
+2. `Authorizer` - Authorizer Client that provides functions to faclitate comunication with an Authorizer v2 service.
-3. `DirectoryServiceV3` - Directory Client that provides functions to faclitate comunication with an directory v3 service.
+3. `DirectoryServiceV3` - Directory Client that provides functions to faclitate comunication with an Directory v3 service.
+4. `DirectoryServiceV2` - Directory Client that provides functions to faclitate comunication with an Directory v2 service.
-4. `jwtAuthz`: middleware that sits on a route, and validates a request to authorize access to that route.
+5. `jwtAuthz`(deprecated): middleware that sits on a route, and validates a request to authorize access to that route.
-5. `displayStateMap`: middleware that adds an endpoint for returning the display state map for a service, based on its authorization policy.
+6. `displayStateMap`: middleware that adds an endpoint for returning the display state map for a service, based on its authorization policy.
-6. `is`: a function that can be called to make a decision about a user's access to a resource based on a policy.
+7. `is`: a function that can be called to make a decision about a user's access to a resource based on a policy.
-7. `ds`: an object containing the `object` and `relation` functions, which can be called to retrieve an object or relation, respectively, from the directory.
+8. `ds`(deprecated): an object containing the `object` and `relation` functions, which can be called to retrieve an object or relation, respectively, from the directory.

 ## Installation